cheat-sheets/data-science-cheat-sheet/README.md

     for very large or small values of input.
 - Weights of the layers of a neural net should be initialized with random small numbers.
 If they are initialized with zeroes then all neurons of a layer will train to the same weights.
 If they are initialized as big numbers and sigmoid or tanh activation is used, they will become saturated quickly and the learning will be small.
+- Why deep neural nets work better than shallow for complex functions: to calculate XOR of N parameters a deep neural net needs `log(N)` units, while a shallow neural net needs `2^n` units.
+A shallow net would be much bigger.

 ## Data Science Tools